interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 30 September

 * *1 hour* Research about how to conduct a requirement gathering workshop and writing an initial plan for the workshop.
 * *1 hour* Creation of  all ethics related documents, including intro, debriefing and consent form.

+### 3 October

+* *1 hour* Running requirement gathering workshop in order to gather the goals of the project
+* *1 hour* Writing up the notes from workshop and creating user stories

+### 4 October

+* *15 mins* Finish up writing user stories from the day before and update timelog